ivandotv/radio-browser-api/README.md

 ## Usage

 First, you need to instantiate the class instance and pass in the only required argument which is an object that represents the `fetch`.
 This package has a `peerDependency` on `node-fetch` you can safely ignore it if you intend to use it only in the browser.
+You should also have an application name, this is going to be passed as `user agent string` to the API.
+You whatever you like but be consistent.

 Server: